NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--min_triangulation_angle`` If filtering outliers, remove triangulated points for which all rays converging to it make an angle (in degrees) less than this.
-Note that some cameras in the rig may be very close to each other relative to the triangulated points, so care is needed here.)
+Note that some cameras in the rig may be very close to each other relative to the triangulated points, so care is needed here.
   Type: double.
-Default: 0.5.
+Default: 0.01.
 ``--registration`` If true, and registration control points for the sparse map exist and are specified by ``--hugin_file`` and ``--xyz_file``, register all camera poses and the rig transforms before starting the optimization.
 For now, the depth-to-image transforms do not change as result of this, which may be a problem.
 To apply the registration only, use zero iterations.)
   Type: bool.
 Default: false.
-``--skip_post_registration``
-  If true and registration to world coordinates takes place, do not apply the registration again after the cameras are optimized.
+``--skip_post_registration`` If true and registration to world coordinates takes place, do not apply the registration again after the cameras are optimized.
 This is usually not recommended, unless one is quite confident that other constraints (such as using ``--tri_weight`` or ``--mesh_tri_weight``) are sufficient to keep the cameras from drifting.
   Type: bool.
 Default: false.
+``--hugin_file`` The path to the hugin .pto file used for registration.)
+  Type: string.
+Default: "".
+``--xyz_file`` The path to the xyz file used for registration.
+Type: string.
+Default: "".
 ``--rig_config`` Read the rig configuration from file.
 Type: string.
   Default: "".
 ``--rig_transforms_to_float`` Specify the names of sensors whose transforms to